 MENTAL HEALTH CLUBHOUSE

-The SKY (Saving our Kids & Youths) Clubhouse is a free after school and weekend program that is designed to provide a comprehensive and unique set of services for children and families coping with isolation, stigma and other challenges of a mental health disorder.
-SKY’s professional team utilizes the System of Care framework to equip children and families with a skills and tools designed to increase mental health functioning, decrease DJJ involvement, increase youth and family engagement, increase peer support skills, increase home stability and youth satisfaction.
+The SKY (Saving our Kids & Youth) Clubhouse is a program designed to provide a comprehensive and unique set of services for children and families coping with isolation, stigma and other challenges of a mental health disorder.
+SKY’s professional team utilizes the System of Care framework to equip children and families with the skills and tools designed to increase mental health functioning, decrease DJJ involvement, increase youth and family engagement, increase peer support skills, increase home stability and youth satisfaction.

 GEORGIA APEX PROGRAM

 The Georgia APEX Program is a Speciality Service providing school-based Mental Health Services to the Chattahoochee County School District.
 The Georgia Department of Behavioral Health and Developmental Disabilities, Office of Children, Young Adults, and Families, has provided funding to New Horizons Behavioral Health, a Tier 1 Service Provider, to build capacity and infrastructure for school-based mental health services in the county.
 School-based mental health programs lead to a variety of positive outcomes for students, their families, and their schools.